 Table 4 serves as a reference learning plan, listing key actions before, during, and after the classroom training.
-It corresponds to the learning method of classroom learning, self-study and research, and on-
+It corresponds to the learning method of classroom learning, self-study and research, and application on the job.
+The time allocated to respective activities is an estimation and to be adjusted by learners depending on the learning habits of the learners.